Carlosman1996/commsman/README.md

 ## 🧠 Philosophy

 CommsMan is designed with the mindset of being **protocol-agnostic**, **extensible**, and **integrated into real engineering workflows**.
 Whether you're debugging a single device or validating a full industrial system, CommsMan aims to be your go-to companion for communication diagnostics and automation.

----

-Let me know if you want a logo, screenshots, or usage examples added to this!